Why worry about hygiene?

 - Use only clean cotton or cloth sanitary pads or liners and use them exclusively for menstrual hygiene.

-How to minimize the effects of poor menstrual hygiene practices
+How to minimize poor menstrual hygiene practices

 - Teach and promote hygiene to women and girls.